agile-lab-dev/wasp/documentation/spark-structured-streaming-checkpointing.md

 - `/offsets`
 - `/commits`
 - `/state`
-    - created only with stateful transformations in Spark StructuredStreaming (e.g. `flatMapGroupsWithState`)
+    - Created only with stateful transformations in Spark StructuredStreaming (e.g. `flatMapGroupsWithState`)

 ### offsets